OnCall, Amion's desktop schedule builder, is developed as a Windows app. We do not

 which requires you to reboot to switch between Windows and Mac.

-Amion recommends using a virtual machine for Windows, and this page outlines common
+We recommend using a virtual machine for Windows.
+This page outlines common ways to

-ways to set up that virtual machine.
-(Boot Camp is not covered here.)
+set up that virtual machine.
+Boot Camp is not covered here.

 Virtualization lets you run Windows and macOS at the same time, switching back and